MilkBotttle/tripleo-ansible/README.md

-# Ansible install Undercloud
+# Ansible install TripleO
-Use ansible to install undercloud
+Use ansible to prepare TripleO and install

 ## Version
 Stein